nint8835/ops/README.md

 Ansible inventories and playbooks for handling management of my Proxmox nodes.

+## `ares`

+Docker Compose configuration for my Framework Desktop used for AI workloads.

 ## `gokrazy`

 Configuration for dedicated Gokrazy-based appliance images, currently used to deploy a proxy for Proxmox.